-There’s a lot of new construction going on in Baton Rouge these days and here’s a link to some of my favorites.
+There’s a lot of new construction going on in the Greater Baton Rouge area these days and here’s a link to many of the options available.

 Many people are attracted to new homes and with good reason: they tend to reflect today’s architectural styles and home design trends and they’re “new!”
 The structure and systems should last a long time before repairs are needed.
 But that doesn’t mean that there aren’t important factors to take into consideration when buying a new home or that you don’t need your own agent to help you with the purchase.

 Here are just some of the things I do for you when considering the purchase of a new home:

 - Show you new homes from multiple builders, not just one.

 - Help you to compare the pros and cons of new construction vs. existing homes.

 - Look out for your interests.
 Builders and their representative do not represent you.

 - Make sure you see the full range of new and existing homes on the market.
 Builders are not obligated to show you every home they have for sale.